trackier/android_sdk/README.md

   implementation 'com.google.android.gms:play-services-ads-identifier:18.0.1'
 }
 ```
-- Update your Android Manifest file located in **android/app/src/main/AndroidManifest.xml**.
+- Update your Android Manifest file by adding the following permission.
 This is required if your app is targeting devices with android version 12+

 ```xml
 <uses-permission android:name="com.google.android.gms.permission.AD_ID"/>
 ```

-- Add meta data inside the application tag
+- Add meta data inside the application tag (If not already added)
 ```xml
 <meta-data
             android:name="com.google.android.gms.version"